 Digital platforms form an ecosystem in which data moves widely and rapidly.
 Which means that vast numbers of third-party companies that rely on the gatekeepers’ platforms and services will also have to comply with Digital Markets Act requirements directly, or with specific obligations conveyed by the gatekeepers to their partners and customers.

 Among its other stipulations, the DMA law creates stricter requirements for privacy, protection and consent with regards to consumers’ personal data.
-The gatekeepers will need to comply with these requirements on the 22 core platform services (CPS) identified by the European Commission, but will also develop compliance requirements for companies that use their platforms for advertising, analytics, and more.
+The gatekeepers need to comply with these requirements on the 23 core platform services (CPS) identified by the European Commission, but will also develop compliance requirements for companies that use their platforms for advertising, analytics, and more.

 In line with the consent requirements of the EU’s General Data Protection Regulation (GDPR) and many other international data privacy laws, under the Digital Markets Act consent for collection and processing of personal data from end users will have to be obtained before any data is collected.
 Users will also have to be provided with clear information on what data is collected, how, for what purpose, and with whom it may be shared.